awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Repeat this procedure in *every* account that you want to target to run multi\-Region and multi\-account Automations\.

-1. Download the [AWS\-SystemManager\-AutomationAdministrationRole\.zip folder](samples/AWS-SystemManager-AutomationAdministrationRole.zip) and repeat this procedure for the AWS\-SystemManager\-AutomationAdministrationRole role\.
-You only need to create the AWS\-SystemManager\-AutomationAdministrationRole role in the Automation management account\.
+1. Download the [AWS\-SystemManager\-AutomationAdministrationRole\.zip folder](samples/AWS-SystemManager-AutomationAdministrationRole.zip) and repeat this procedure for the **AWS\-SystemManager\-AutomationAdministrationRole** role\.
+You only need to create the **AWS\-SystemManager\-AutomationAdministrationRole** role in the Automation management account\.
+**Note**
+We recommend not changing the role name as specified in the template to something besides `AWS-SystemsManager-AutomationAdministrationRole`\.
+Otherwise, your multi\-Region and multi\-Account Automation workflows might fail\.

 ## Run an Automation in Multiple Regions and Accounts \(Console\)<a name="systems-manager-automation-multiple-accounts-and-regions-executing"></a>